agusespa/health-balance/README.md

 # Health Balance Tracker

-It keeps track of a Biological Reserve Score, a weighted algorithm that measures functional longevity.
-It moves beyond simple activity tracking to assess Intrinsic Capacity —the total sum of your physical and mental resources.
+A PWA that keeps track of your Biological Reserve Score, a weighted algorithm that measures functional longevity.
+It goes beyond simple activity tracking to assess Intrinsic Capacity —the total sum of your physical and mental resources.

 ### Features
 - **Overall Score Algorithm**: Starting at 1000 points, your score evolves weekly based on performance and aging.